berlinonline/berlin_dataportal_usage/boss-vs-webtrekk.md

 # BOSS vs Webtrekk

 Until 2019-12-31, usage statistics were collected with our internal _BerlinOnline Site Statistics_ (BOSS) tool.
-As of 2020-01-01 we have stopped using BOSS on the Berlin Open Data Portal, and replaced it with [Webtrekk](https://www.webtrekk.com).
+As of 2020-01-01 we have stopped using BOSS on the Berlin Open Data Portal, and replaced it with [Webtrekk Analytics](https://www.webtrekk.com/de/produkte/analytics/).
 Webtrekk has been in use side-by-side with BOSS since February 2019.

 While BOSS and Webtrekk provide the same metrics, the actual results differ.